ebakoba/depper/README.md

 ## Depper

-Library for validating dependency graphs: detecting cycles, s.
-It also allows to sort dependecies into tranches, which can be used as deployment lists.
+Library for detecting dependency cycles and finding missing dependencies.
+It also allows to sort dependencies into tranches, which can be used as a hierarchy dependency resolution.